Colorado Father’s Rights Attorneys

 Child support is designed to help the custodial parent pay for the child’s school, clothing, food, and entertainment, but it can also count to housing and utilities, as well as daycare.
 Our firm can help you seek the child support you need.

-Far too often, our office sees cases where parental alienation is at the core of the proceedings.
+Far too often, fathers rights attorneys sees cases where parental alienation is at the core of the proceedings.
 Parental alienation is when a parent turns – or attempts to turn – the child against the other parent using negative depictions.
 For a father, this could mean a mother lying to the child regarding bad habits, all in an attempt to sway the child’s feelings of the father.
 Over the course of time, the child may want to avoid seeing the father, and the relationship can be destroyed.

 Secure Ample Parenting Time with Your Child